 - The existing Bee hive will be upgraded to a larger enterprise hive on Erf 609 to 624 Wedela Proper.
 This initiative will provide support to small and micro enterprises in Wedela and help to reduce illegal land uses by providing alternatives. - The facilities at the Wedela Technical High School are currently underutilised.
-Given the need for technical skills development in Merafong, the high school facilities can be expanded upon and utilised for a training centre for technical skills.
-This proposed project should be run in conjunction with the mining houses operating in Merafong.
-When workers are retrenched, an educational "Package" could be offered as part of their retrenchment compensation if they so choose. - A community park is needed in Wedela to provide for recreational needs.
+Given the need for technical skills development in Merafong, the high school facilities can be expanded upon and utilised for a training centre for technical skills. - A community park is needed in Wedela to provide for recreational needs.
 There is a serious shortage of land available for facilities, especially in the right localities.
-Although not ideally located, Erf 186 Wedela Proper which belongs to Anglogold Ashanti and is zoned for a park is suitable. - The northern part of the Remainder of Portion 78 of the farm Buffelsdoorn 143 IQ may be suitable for light industrial use.
+Although not ideally located, Erf 186 Wedela Proper which belongs to AngloGold Ashanti and is zoned for a park is suitable. - The northern part of the Remainder of Portion 78 of the farm Buffelsdoorn 143 IQ may be suitable for light industrial use.
 Of the ±25 Hectares, about 40% may be developable.
 The property currently belongs to Randfontein Estates LTD. The most recent purchase price seems highly inflated considering the value the property offers.
 Therefore the municipality will not be able to purchase the property.
 A deal could be made to develop the land as part of a Public Private Partnership deal. - Greening initiatives are needed to improve liveability.